porres/pd-cyclone/README.md

 Cyclone: a set of Pure Data objects cloned from Max/MSP
 -------

-> Cyclone expands Pd Vanilla with objects cloned from Max/MSP.
-For users of both Max/MSP and Pd, it provides some level of compatibility between the two environments, helping in the development of cross-platform patches.
+> Cyclone expands Pure Data Vanilla with objects cloned from Max/MSP.
+It provides some level of compatibility between the two environments, helping users of both systems in the development of cross-platform patches.

 --------------------